 • Student loans

-• Charity donations
+• Charity donations.

-Setting Up Online Bill Pay
+How to Set Up Online Bill Pay

 While bill pay can help make managing finances simpler, it does require some initial manual set-up.
 But, once you’ve learned how bill pay works, this automatic feature can make keeping track of and paying bills less cumbersome.
 Here are some ways to get started:

-While many financial institutions offer digital payment tools, like bill pay, it’s worth investigating the features that are included at each, before opening up an account.
+While many financial institutions offer digital payment tools, like online bill pay, it’s worth investigating the features that are included at each before opening up an account.
 Online billing is free with some accounts, while some providers may charge for each transaction — either per bill or on a repeating monthly basis.

-3. Gathering Together All Bills
+3. Gather Together All Bills

-Once a person has figured out which bills to pay automatically, they still might want to gather together all their regular bills in one place.
+Once you figure out which bills to pay automatically, you still might want to gather together all your regular bills in one place.
 (Organizing your bills can really help you see exactly where your money goes.)
-While individual bills are generally due at the same time each month, bills from different businesses or providers will have different due dates.

-5. Inputting Billing Information
+5. Add Your Billing Information

-Once logged on, you might follow the prompts to add individual billing accounts, indicating for each the funds you wish to pay with.
-You’ll likely be asked to input the name of the business or service whose payments you’re seeking to automate.
+• You’ll likely be asked to input the name of the business or service whose payments you’re seeking to automate.
 You may also be asked for more specific details, such as your individual account number.

-If you can’t find the business or service provider listed, you want to try spelling out the full name, removing abbreviations.
-If you still can’t find the payee, it’s possible that you can still utilize bill pay, but you may need to manually add in the payment details.
+• If you still can’t find the payee, it’s possible that you can still utilize online bill pay, but you may need to manually add in the payment details.

-When paying electronically, you’ll need to add your account number so that your payment is properly credited to you.
-You can also add the amount and frequency of payments, selecting a specific payment date (for one-time payments) or a regular schedule (for repeat bills that get paid on the same date every month).
+• You can also add the amount and frequency of payments, selecting a specific payment date (for one-time payments) or a regular schedule (for repeat bills that get paid on the same date every month).

 Some financial institutions place a cap on the amount of money that can be transferred electronically through bill pay.
 If an automatic payment exceeds that designated transaction limit, users may then need to pay via a physical method, such as a personal or cashier’s check.

-6. Taking Note of the Billing Schedule
+6. Take Note of the Billing Schedule

-While bill pay may ease the burden of remembering when bills are due, it’s still important to stay on top of the days each payment will go out.
-Knowing this ahead of time can help make sure there’s enough money in the linked accounts to cover bills paid on different days.
-Otherwise, you may run the risk of a payment being declined (which can incur extra fees or charges) or overdrawing funds (which can incur even more fees and charges).
+• Otherwise, you may run the risk of a payment being declined (which can incur extra fees or charges) or overdrawing funds (which can incur even more fees and charges).

 💡 Quick Tip: Your money deserves a higher rate.
 You earned it!
 Consider opening a high-yield checking account online and earn 0.50% APY.